TheFriendlyTwin/project-music-and-health-survey/sql_questions.md

     - R: Out of 735, 66 music explorers and 30 non explorers are highly affected by OCD.

 16. Write a querry that includes:
-    - How many respondents who play an instrument have answered that music has improve their mental health
+    - How many respondents who play an instrument have answered that music has improve their mental health?
         - R: Out of 235 instrumentalists, 188 respondents.
-    - How many respondents who play an instrument have answered that music has no effects or worsen their mental health
+    - How many respondents who play an instrument have answered that music has no effects or worsen their mental health?
         - R: Out of 235 instrumentalists, 47 respondents.
-    - How many respondents that don't play an instrument have answered that music has improve their mental health
+    - How many respondents that don't play an instrument have answered that music has improve their mental health?
-        - R: Out of 500 non instrumentalists, 353 non respondents.
+        - R: Out of 500 non instrumentalists, 353 respondents.
-    - How many respondents that don't play an instrument have answered that music has no effects or worsen their mental health
+    - How many respondents that don't play an instrument have answered that music has no effects or worsen their mental health?
-        - R: Out of 500 non instrumentalists, 147 non respondents.
+        - R: Out of 500 non instrumentalists, 147 respondents.

 17. Write a querry that includes:
-    - How many respondents who compose have answered that music has improve their mental health
+    - How many respondents who compose have answered that music has improve their mental health?
         - R: Out of 126 composers, 104 respondents.
-    - How many respondents who compose have answered that music has no effects or worsen their mental health
+    - How many respondents who compose have answered that music has no effects or worsen their mental health?
         - R: Out of 126 composers, 22 respondents.
-    - How many respondents that don't compose have answered that music has improve their mental health
+    - How many respondents that don't compose have answered that music has improve their mental health?
         - R: Out of 609 non composers, 437 respondents.
-    - How many respondents that don't compose have answered that music has no effects or worsen their mental health
+    - How many respondents that don't compose have answered that music has no effects or worsen their mental health?
         - R: Out of 609 non composers, 172 respondents.

 18. Write a querry that includes:
-    - How many respondents who explore new music have answered that music has improve their mental health
+    - How many respondents who explore new music have answered that music has improve their mental health?
         - R: Out of 524 music explorers, 409 respondents.
-    - How many respondents who explore new music have answered that music has no effects or worsen their mental health
+    - How many respondents who explore new music have answered that music has no effects or worsen their mental health?
         - R: Out of 524 music explorers, 115 respondents.
-    - How many respondents that don't explore new music have answered that music has improve their mental health
+    - How many respondents that don't explore new music have answered that music has improve their mental health?
         - R: Out of 211 non music explorers, 132 respondents.
-    - How many respondents that don't explore new music have answered that music has no effects or worsen their mental health
+    - How many respondents that don't explore new music have answered that music has no effects or worsen their mental health?
         - R: Out of 211 non music explorers, 79 respondents.